Senad Gashi

-Senad Gashi (born 20 April 1990) is a German professional boxer.
+Senad Gashi (born 20 April 1990) is a German professional boxer and YouTuber.
+He has challenged once for the WBC interim bridgerweight title in 2023.
 At regional level, he has held multiple heavyweight championships, and challenged once for the German title in 2018.

 Professional career

 Early career

 Gashi made his professional debut on 17 May 2014 at the Saarlandhalle in Saarbrücken, beating Czech David Liska via first-round knockout (KO).
 On 29 November, Gashi defeated Aldin Avdic with a first-round TKO, in Frankfurt.
 In Gashi's seventh fight, he defeated Serbian Dubravko Knezevic via first-round knockout.
 On 20 June 2015, Gashi took his record to 8–0 with a second-round stoppage victory over Montenegrin heavyweight Ratko Draskovic and winning the GBC Intercontinental heavyweight title.
 On 2 October 2015, Gashi beat Hungarian Andras Csomor for the vacant German International and WBC Baltic Silver heavyweight titles with a fourth-round corner retirement (RTD).

 On 21 May 2016, in his twelfth bout, Gashi defeated Marino Goles in a first-round TKO for the vacant GBU heavyweight title.
 On 2 July 2016 in Nuremberg, Gashi defeated Haris Calakovic by KO in the first round.